bitc0de/killerjob/README.md

 3-Copy the "killerjob" folder into the "resources" folder of your server.

-4-Add "start killerjob" in your server.cfg file.
+4-Add "start killerjob" in your server.cfg file